 - 2020: Brazil mandated front-of-package warning labels for processed foods and strengthened restrictions on ultra-processed foods in schools.

-- 2021: Argentina and Colombia mandated front-of-package warnings; Argentina’s law also restricts marketing to children and regulates food procurement for the
+- 2021: Argentina and Colombia mandated front-of-package warnings; Argentina’s law also restricts marketing to children and regulates food procurement for the government schools.

 - 2022: Nigeria adopted a new sugar-sweetened beverage tax and Barbados increased its sugar-sweetened beverage tax to 20%.